-Without a goal in mind, you can’t create a plan to get there.
-Without a plan, you’re collecting an “asset” that could be devalued at any time, is restrictive in how and when it can be used and collects no interest.
+Without a travel goal, you can’t create a plan to get there.
+Without a plan, you’re collecting an “asset” that could be devalued at any time, is restrictive in how and when it can be used, and collects no interest.

 Planning a Successful Travel Rewards Strategy for Beginners

 Before we go too deep, this post is aimed towards those at the start of their points and miles journey.
 If you’re an old hand, you've most likely built up a small arsenal of tips and tricks for using any points and miles on the market.
 But, if you are just starting out in rewards travel, a successful (and realistic) rewards strategy involves a few key factors.

 - Learn how your credit score is calculated, how to monitor it, and how to protect it

 - Place yourself in a financial position in which you won’t carry a monthly balance on any credit cards

 - Pick a high traffic destination that offers a range of air carrier and chain hotel accommodation options; think big cities or established destinations